rumax/react-native-PDFView/README.md

 Use the  [demo](https://github.com/rumax/react-native-PDFView/tree/master/demo) project to:

-- test the component on android and ios
+- test the component on android and iOS
 - render PDF using URL
 - render PDF using BASE64 data
 - render PDF using local file